microsoftgraph/microsoft-graph-docs/concepts/extensibility-schema-groups.md

-# Add custom data to groups using schema extensions
+---title: "Add custom data to groups using schema extensions "description: "We're going to walk you through an example to demonstrate how to use *schema extensions*. "---# Add custom data to groups using schema extensions

 We're going to walk you through an example to demonstrate how to use *schema extensions*.